Overview of Becoming a Fostering Family Training Programme

 The process of preparing potential foster parents is essential.
 The right support and approach has a big impact on the likelihood of successful placements.
 A key factor is therapeutic parenting – an approach which underpins our Becoming a Fostering Family programme.

-- Embrace a therapeutic parenting approach, discovering strategies to connect with children who have experienced trauma and neglect.
+- Learn therapeutic approaches to help connect with children who’ve experienced trauma or loss.

 Aims of Becoming a Fostering Family Training Programme